Metter in Candler County, Georgia — The American South (South Atlantic)

 Location.
 32° 23.803′ N, 82° 3.741′ W. Marker is in Metter, Georgia, in Candler County.
 Marker is on West Broad Street (Georgia Route 46/23) near North Kennedy Street, on the left when traveling west.
+Courthouse Square entrance.
 Touch for map.
-Courthouse Square entrance.
 Marker is in this post office area: Metter GA 30439, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Candler County (within shouting distance of this marker); American Legion Armed Forces Tribute (about 300 feet away, measured in a direct line); Candler County War Memorial (about 300 feet away); Old Sunbury Road (approx. 3.7 miles away); Pulaski, Georgia (approx. 6.2 miles away); Excelsior and its Academy (approx. 8.1 miles away); a different marker also named Old Sunbury Road (approx. 9.3 miles away); Oliff, Rushing, Durrence House (approx. 10.2 miles away).
 Touch for a list and map of all markers in Metter.

 Courthouse Sq., Metter •

 Architect, builder, or engineer: King Lumber Co., Baldwin,J.J. •

 Area of Significance: Communications, Architecture, Economics, Law, Politics/Government •

 Historic Sub-function: Courthouse •

 Current Function: Government •

 Categories. • Government & Politics • Landmarks • Notable Buildings •

 More.
 Search the internet for Candler County Courthouse.